krishauser/IROS2016ManipulationChallenge/README.md

 ### Programming ###

-Teams will demonstrate their work on their own machines, and they may use any external modules and data as necessary to accomplish their task.
-However, the scenario setup, simulation, and visualization code for each scenario must remain unchanged (for example, object coefficients of friction may not be increased to make objects easier to grasp).
-Adherence to these rules will be verified by inspecting the winning team's code.
+Teams will demonstrate their work on their own machines and will generate their controller inside the make() functions inside balls_controller.py and shelf_controller.py.
+Teams may use any external modules and data as necessary to accomplish their task.
+However, the scenario setup, simulation, and visualization code for each scenario in main.py must remain unchanged (for example, object coefficients of friction may not be increased to make objects easier to grasp).
+For competition, judges will copy a new file main_competition.py onto teams' computers and run it.
+This file will be very similar to main.py and will use teams' supplied controllers (and, if applicable, new hand plugins) to drive the robot.

 Bindings from Python to other software packages can be done through a number of means, either by embedding external modules into Python code or by running parallel processes and performing